FranTheHuman/-concept-identity-service/README.md

 ## What can the Identity Service do?

-- Authenticate and create user representation with phone number.
+- Authenticate and create user representation with phone number and external generated JWT.
 - Store user information if the user specifies it.
 - Update user information if the user specifies it.